-No matter what level of training you are seeking, Blue Osa is an excellent safe space outside of your everyday routine to help accelerate your learning and ignite positive momentum in the direction of your goals.
+No matter what level of training you are seeking, Blue Osa is an excellent way to accelerate your learning and ignite positive momentum in the direction of your goals.
 Everything is taken care of for you so you can focus on your personal transformation.

-Yes, but to register your 500-Hour with the Yoga Alliance, your 200-Hour school must have also been certified through the Yoga Alliance.
+Yes, but to register your 500-hours with the Yoga Alliance, your 200-hour program must have also been certified through the Yoga Alliance.

-The 300–Hour program is for participants who already have a 200–Hour certificate and wish to have an advanced 500–Hour certification.
+The 300–hour program is for participants who already have a 200–hour certificate and wish to earn their advanced 500–hour certification.